Carlos0934/github-tracker/README.md

 ```
     REACT_APP_TOKEN = "token <token>"
 ```
-everything is ready to run the project.
+everything is ready to run the project 😁.
-### Run Project with
+### Run project with
 ```
     yarn start
 ```